-Projection network of modules determine what structure and abstraction the recipient modules may represent via conjunction and disjunction.
-Given the stark difference between the sensory systems and the projection network of modules in a bat's brain and the human brain, the abstractions of irreducible emergent semantics between the systems are not comparable, which creates a non-bridgeable gap in the subjective r-experiences of the r-selves of the two systems.
-The represented self in the human brain has no mechanism to relate with the abstractions represented in a bat's brain [69].
-This provides a natural explanation to incompatibility of subjective experiences represented by two species even though the mechanism of forming such experiences is objectively common.
+The projection network of modules determines what structure and abstraction the recipient modules may represent via conjunction and disjunction.
+Given the stark difference between the sensory systems and the projection network of modules in a bat's brain and the human brain, the abstractions of irreducible emergent semantics between the systems are not comparable, which creates a non-bridgeable gap in the subjective rexperiences of the r-selves of the two systems.
+The represented self in the human brain has no mechanism to relate with the abstractions represented in a bat's brain[69].
+This provides a natural explanation for the incompatibility of subjective experiences represented by two species, even though the mechanism of forming such experiences is objectively common.
 That is, the mechanism of emergence of consciousness is such that it limits a conscious agency to a set of specific abstractions, which undergo continuous change with every experience.
-A subjective sense of empathy with other humans and commonality of reporting the same are only possible due to near identical modular projections in hierarchy resulting in very closely related abstraction of semantics of objects and terms.
-This inference of continuous proximity relation stands against the idea of Inverted Spectrum [70]
+A subjective sense of empathy with other humans and the commonality of reporting the same are only possible due to near-identical modular projections in hierarchy, resulting in very closely related abstractions of the semantics of objects and terms.
+This inference of continuous proximity relation stands against the idea of the Inverted Spectrum[70].